- Programmes / Support

 The Rural Social Scheme was initiated in 2003 by the Minister for Environment, Community and Local Government.
 The aims of the RSS are to provide income support for farmers and fishermen in receipt of long-term social welfare payments and to provide services of benefit to rural communities.
 Responsibility for the operation of the RSS currently lies with the Department of Social Protection and the implementation is managed locally by Mayo North East LEADER Partnership with the RSS participants being employees of the company.

-Currently, 220 individuals participate in the Rural Social Scheme in Mayo North East; supported by 2 RSS Co-ordinators and 11 Supervisors and their services are provided to over 200 community and voluntary groups across the Mayo North East area.
+Currently, 220 individuals participate in the Rural Social Scheme in Mayo North East; supported by an RSS Co-ordinator and 11 Supervisors.
+Their services are provided to over 200 community and voluntary groups across the Mayo North East area.